cantikapf/IR-study-companion/_chapters/012-modern-world-history/130-cuban-missile-crisis.md

 <br>

-The nuclear arms race emerged as a fierce competition for nuclear supremacy between the United States and the Soviet Union during the Cold War.
+The **nuclear** arms race emerged as a fierce competition for nuclear supremacy between the **United States** and the **Soviet Union** during the **Cold War**.
 Originating from the development of the first nuclear weapon by the U.S. in World War II, the devastating impact of atomic bombs on Japan marked the beginning of a new era.
 While World War II concluded, the nuclear arms race persisted, signaling a heightened global threat.
 After World War II, the U.S. held a monopoly on nuclear knowledge and materials.
 However, the Soviet Union quickly closed the gap, detonating its first atomic bomb in 1949.
 This unexpected development initiated a nuclear arms race, intensifying tensions between the superpowers.
 The shift in the balance of power set the stage for an era defined by the possession and proliferation of nuclear weapons.

 ## US Nuclear Monopoly After WWII